“By this we know love, because He laid down His life for us. And we also ought to lay down our lives for the brethren.” (1 John 3:16)

-During this time of lent, let us resist temptation from the Devil by modeling Christ.
+As we journey through the Lent, let us resist temptation from the Devil by modeling Christ.
+He provided us with valuable lessons on overcoming temptation and embracing God’s will.
 As St. Augustine says, “Jesus our leader.
-He allowed himself to be tempted so as to teach His children how to fight.”
-Let us fight these temptations, saying to the Devil: “You shall worship the Lord your God, and Him only shall you serve” (Matthew 4:10 ESV).
-Doing so allows us to be on guard against temptations and remain steadfast in our spiritual development during this holy season.
+He allowed himself to be tempted so as to teach His children how to fight”.
+Let us apply the key principles of the Lent, which are prayer, fasting, and almsgiving (Check last Sunday contemplation).
+Let us rely on God’s Word and worship Him alone.
+Let us fight these temptations, saying to the Devil: “You shall worship the Lord your God, and Him only shall you serve” (Matt 4:10).

 Sources: